Non-perturbative simple-generated interactions with a quantum field for arbitrary Gaussian states: Gaussian operations as adjoint channels on observables

-Notice that the coefficients in Eq.~\eqref{eq: coherent-qubit-channel} are computed in exactly the same as what goes into the calculations involving two-qubit communication settings (see, e.g., Eq.~(44)-(49) of \cite{Tjoa2022fermi}).
-The resulting expression is simply a modulation of $\nu_f$ that appears in Eq.~\eqref{eq: bit-flip-gapless} by the sine and cosine of the causal propagator.
-We reproduce the vacuum result when ${\alpha}\to 0$.
-This result also shows that coherent state of the field modify expectation values of the field state non-uniformly in spacetime: in particular, if $\tilde\alpha$ is compactly supported in $\M$, then $\Psi_\alpha\neq \Psi$ only when $\tilde\alpha$ is causally connected to $f$ --- that is, when the coherent excitations are causally connected to the interaction region.
-This is to be expected since physically meaningful coherent states must have excitations that are sufficiently localized in spacetime.
+It is interesting to observe that the coefficients in Eq.~\eqref{eq: coherent-qubit-channel} can also be computed in the same way as what goes into the calculations involving two-qubit communication settings (see, e.g., Eq.~(44)-(49) of \cite{Tjoa2022fermi}).
+The resulting expression appears as some sort of modulation of $\nu_f$ that appears in Eq.~\eqref{eq: bit-flip-universal} by the sine and cosine of the causal propagator, and we reproduce the vacuum result (which is quasifree) when ${\alpha}\to 0$.
+This also shows that the coherent state of the field modify expectation values of the field state non-uniformly in spacetime, which is to be expected since physically meaningful coherent states must have excitations that are sufficiently localized in spacetime and its influence is propagated by the field via the propagator $E$.
+In particular, this leads to the nice interpretation that coherent states are localized in such a way that any observer/detector that are causally disconnected from $\tilde\alpha$ will not ``feel'' the coherent excitations and view the field as being essentially the vacuum state.

 For squeezed states, we can perform analogous calculation but we will have to work out the coefficients more directly as follows.
-From the BCH formula we have
+Using the adjoint channel \eqref{eq: squeezed-algebraic-state} and the BCH formula we have

 Therefore, we have for instance